vivekgsheth/Angular-Project/README.md

 ## Working

-User will register into the system and the signup is handled using the AuthService .
+User will register into the system and the signup is handled using the AuthService .<br/>
-The user can search for the funactionality and that too is handled by the AuthSErvice .
+The user can search for the funactionality and that too is handled by the AuthSErvice . <br/>
-As this is a multipurpose website user can check restaurants, home services, movies, and online shoppping .
+As this is a multipurpose website user can check restaurants, home services, movies, and online shoppping .<br/>
-We are storing the session of user using sessionStorage.
+We are storing the session of user using sessionStorage.<br/>
-Static data is used .
+Database used is mongodb and fetched using MongoClient.